MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/common-issues-resolutions-solution-checker.md

 ## Solution Checker fails to check Default solution

-Similar to large solutions, the Default solution may fail to get exported and the check will not complete successfully.
-The export request must complete in 20 minutes or the request will timeout.
-It will retry three times before it fails to process the job, so it may take over an hour before you receive a failure notification.
+Solution checker exports the solution from the Common Data Service environment for analysis.
+Exporting the Default Solution is not supported and the check may not complete successfully.
 Please see additional guidance on [exporting large solutions](common-issues-resolutions-solution-checker#solution-checker-fails-to-export-large-solutions).

 ## Solution checker fails due to unsupported version of Power Apps Checker